ON THIS PAGE

 - Anti-saturated fat campaigns are losing popularity.
 The abundance of evidence, over the last few decades, that dietary saturated fat is actually harmless, increased the consumption of animal fats, including butter.

-- Evidence of the harmful effects of excessive pro-inflammatory omega-6 fatty acids, abundant in margarines (and vegetable oils), is now widely available to the public.
+- Evidence of the harmful effects of excessive pro-inflammatory omega-6s, abundant in margarines (and vegetable oils), is now widely available to the public.
 Margarine is no longer seen as a healthy alternative to butter.